-- Occurrence of Groundwater Contaminants Refined information is needed about the extent, causes and forecasting of elevated nitrate, pathogens, arsenic, radium and organic contaminants and the geochemical conditions affecting their mobility in groundwater in order to advise public water systems, well-drilling and water industry professionals, and private well owners. - Health Effects of Groundwater Contaminants Research is needed to better characterize risks posed by contaminated groundwater to public health. - Emerging Groundwater Contaminants Research is needed to determine whether certain emerging substances (pharmaceuticals, antibiotics, hormones, pesticide breakdown products, viruses, prions and other microbial agents) pose a threat to our groundwater resources and to human health. - Protecting Groundwater from Impacts by Stormwater Infiltration Research is needed to evaluate the impacts of stormwater management practices in areas susceptible to groundwater contamination to assess the extent of impacts and to develop and demonstrate innovative techniques to minimize potential contamination. - Groundwater Monitoring and Data Analysis Development of a process for routine analysis of currently gathered data (Groundwater Retrieval Network, DATCP, Wisconsin Groundwater Center and others) needed to detect emerging trends and proactively address groundwater and drinking water contamination issues.
+- Other Emerging Groundwater Contaminants Research is needed to determine whether certain emerging substances (pharmaceuticals, antibiotics, hormones, pesticides such as neonicotinoids, microplastics, viruses, prions and other microbial agents) pose a threat to our groundwater resources and to human health.
+Studies focused on developing sampling tools or analytical methods are not a priority, except for microplastics or nanoplastics, which must be studied at relevant ambient concentrations. - Protecting Groundwater from Impacts by Stormwater Infiltration Research is needed to evaluate if and how stormwater management practices influence the leaching of contaminants in areas susceptible to groundwater contamination, to quantify the extent of impacts and to develop and demonstrate innovative techniques that minimize potential contamination. - Groundwater Monitoring and Data Analysis Development of advanced statistical analysis tools and machine learning models to analyze existing groundwater data (from sources such as Groundwater Retrieval Network, DATCP, etc.).
+This effort should focus on detecting trends, particularly those related to new contaminants, and identifying potential risks related to groundwater and drinking water contamination issues.